 Article 5.
 General principles and approaches.

-In order to achieve the objective of this Agreement, Parties shall be guided by the following:
+In order to achieve the objective of this Agreement, Parties shall apply by the following principles and approaches:

+The polluter-pays principle;

+The principle of common but differentiated responsibilities.

-(a) The polluter-pays principle; [(b) The principle of the common heritage of mankind;]
+[(c) The principle of the common heritage of mankind;]

-(c) Option 1: The principle of equity;
+d

-Option 2: The fair and equitable sharing of benefits;
+(e)The fair and equitable sharing of benefits;

-(d) The application of precaution;
+(f) The precautionary [principle][approach];

-(e) An ecosystem approach;
+(g) An ecosystem approach;

-(f) An integrated approach;
+(h) An integrated approach;

-(g) An approach that builds ecosystem resilience to the adverse effects of climate change and ocean acidification and restores ecosystem integrity;

-(h) The use of the best available science and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities;
+(i) The use of the best available [science] and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities;

-(i) The respect, promotion and consideration of their respective obligations relating to the rights of indigenous peoples and local communities when taking action to address the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction;

 (j) The non-transfer, directly or indirectly, of damage or hazards from one area to another and the non-transformation of one type of pollution into another;

+(k) The respect, promotion and consideration of their respective obligations relating to the rights of indigenous peoples and local communities when taking action to address the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction;

-(k) The stewardship of the areas beyond national jurisdiction on behalf of present and future generations by protecting, caring for and ensuring responsible use of the marine environment, maintaining the integrity of ocean ecosystems and preserving the inherent value of biodiversity of areas beyond national jurisdiction.
+(l) The stewardship of the areas beyond national jurisdiction on behalf of present and future generations by protecting, caring for and ensuring responsible use of the marine environment, maintaining the integrity of ocean ecosystems and preserving the inherent value of biodiversity of areas beyond national jurisdiction.

 Rationale for the proposal, if any.